gucino/Collaborative-filtering-movie-recommendation-system/README.txt

 as part of CM50266 Applied Data Science module university of Bath
 *******************************************************************

+#detail of dataset
+The Movielens dataset contains 10000 one-to-five-scale rating along with timestamp for 1682 movies and 943 users.
+Each movie is associated with genre where one movie can have more than one genre.
+Each user comes with ages, sex, and occupation.

 The code is seperated into 2 parts
 1. identify highest rated film of each genre
 2. top K movie recommendation